NYS Benefit information for Medical, Dental, Vision and NYS administrated Flexible Spending Accounts.

 New Vision/Dental Eligibility for Dependents to Age 26

-In accordance with the 2023-2026 PEF/State Agreement, dependents up to age 26 will be eligible for Dental and Vision benefits, regardless of student status, effective January 1, 2024.
-PEF continues to work with the State on the enrollment process for these dependents.
-The State has advised PEF of the following implementation process:
+Effective January 1, 2024, in accordance with the 2023-2026 PEF/State Agreement, dependents up to age 26 are now eligible for Dental and Vision benefits, regardless of student status.
+Coverage will end the first of the month following their 26th birthday.

 If no participating providers are available for emergency or routine dental care, EmblemHealth can ensure a dental service is provided at the in-network level of benefits with a non-participating provider through a single case agreement; this applies when clinically appropriate, or to address access issues to dentists and specialists, and approval must be obtained prior to receiving treatment by calling Emblem Customer Service at 1-800-947-0101.